frittator/CUBIST_Paper/README.md

-# CUBIST_Paper
+# CUBIST Paper

-CUBIST Paper to be written in 2015
+A summary of the CUBIST project, to be written in 2015.
+If you wish to contribute please email Frithjof.

 ## Journal
 We will be targeting Elsevier Information Sciences: